Quest for learning....

 The first thing we were very clear when my son Smit was born was that we wanted to create a life work balance that was completely leveraged and flexible to provide us the time to be with him along with our long term vision.

 So that it was possible to create a space no matter what.
 Whether it was spending the holidays with Smit bushwalking or learning about complex numbers from him or choosing to camp in the mountains for a week.
 Whether it was catching the next flight to spend a time at a charitable clinic in India for a month or raising funds to create a much bigger impact on the world in our own way.

-Once that was clear things started falling in place in unusual ways over the last 7 years.
+Once that was clear things started falling in place in unusual ways over the next seven years.
 We delved into some amazing ventures and projects that we never would have dreamt of undertaking.
 There were challenges, obstacles and times of sheer frustration.
 We made a lot of mistakes and we faced our worst fears.
 But it was also exciting and sheer fun at other times.

-Today Atul and I have created a business model that enables us to work from home and that aligns with our passion.
+in 2011 Atul and I created a business model that enabled us to work from home and that aligned with our passion.

 Apart from the time it provides us to be with each other and our son, it has also made our dream of having financial independence a reality.
 It has freed our time to undertake things that we would never have thought of doing at this age before.

 One of the many things I derive great joy at the moment is creating a protocol for a charitable hospital in India.
 The aim is raise the funds for conducting clinical trials to explore the scope of homeopathy in children with mental and physical disabilities.
 It is a dream come true to be able to use my resources and experience in this way after a long time.